dataforseo/TypeScriptClient/docs/classes/ProductInformationTextRow.md

 > `optional` **text**: `string`

-Defined in: main.ts:194318
+Defined in: main.ts:194806

-text specified under the given title within the section_name
+text of the voucher

 #### Implementation of